IRM-003: Data Protection of University Information

 Any writing or recording — regardless of whether it is a paper record, an electronic file, an audio or video recording or any other format — that is prepared or owned by, or in the possession of a public body or its officers, employees, or agents in the transaction of public business.
-Commonwealth of Virginia Code § 2.2-3701.
+Freedom of Information Act.
 All public records are presumed to be open and may be withheld only if a statutory exemption applies.

 Any document, file, computer program, database, image, recording, or other means of expressing information in either electronic or non-electronic form.